-Mark Hollis announces his retirement as Michigan State athletic director.
+Mark Hollis steps down as Michigan State athletic director

 East Lansing – For the second time in three days, a high-ranking Michigan State official has stepped down in the wake of the Larry Nassar sexual assault scandal.